System and Science

 Design Science

-Definition: Design science is about creating and designing systems or tools to achieve specific goals.
+Design science is about creating and improving things to solve problems.

 Computer Science